emiraga/cloud-reader-export/README.txt

 The way to use this project is with Google Chrome (or similar) browser.

-- Open "Network" tab on Developer tools.
+- Open "Network" tab in Developer tools.
+Be sure that recording is active.

 - Navigate to read.amazon.com such that it opens the book right away.